 - Knowledge of relevant computer systems and applications; excellent knowledge of MS Office is required.

 - Willingness to contribute and work as part of a team.

 - Flexible and open to learning and new experiences.

 - Respect for diversity and adaptability to other cultures and working environments.

 - Fluency in English is required.

 For every Child, you demonstrate…

 UNICEF’s values of Care, Respect, Integrity, Trust, and Accountability (CRITA).

 UNICEF is committed to diversity and inclusion within its workforce, and encourages all candidates, irrespective of gender, nationality, religious and ethnic backgrounds, including persons living with disabilities, to apply to become a part of the organization.
-We particularly encourage female students and recent graduates to apply.
+UNICEF Ethiopia especially encourages qualified female candidates, and persons living with disabilities, to apply.

 UNICEF has a zero-tolerance policy on conduct that is incompatible with the aims and objectives of the United Nations and UNICEF, including sexual exploitation and abuse, sexual harassment, abuse of authority and discrimination.
 UNICEF also adheres to strict child safeguarding principles.
 All selected candidates will be expected to adhere to these standards and principles.